 This is a good time to use your negotiation skills.
-Tell the HOA why you should be allowed to have the metal fence, or try to reach a compromise about it (maybe you can offer to paint it brown, or remove it from the front of the home but leave the rest of it up).
+Tell the HOA why you should be allowed to have the metal fence, or try to reach a compromise (maybe you can offer to paint the fence brown, or remove it from the front of the home but leave the rest of it up).

-Even if the development’s documents do not require prior notice of a fine or lawsuit, depending on where you live, state law may require the HOA to give notice to an owner prior to filing a lawsuit.
-State laws may also regulate other actions of the HOA.
+Even if the development's documents do not require prior notice of a fine or lawsuit, depending on where you live, state law might require the HOA to give notice to an owner prior to filing a lawsuit.
+State laws might also regulate other actions of the HOA.

 Nearly all states' laws require prior notification to the owner of the violation and the HOA's intent to file a lien.
 Although placement of liens against an owner's home for unpaid fines are not common (liens are more often used in the case of unpaid dues and assessments), they are sometimes used as a means of enforcement.
 If the HOA is successful in a lawsuit against a homeowner and has a lien against the home, it could get the right to foreclose on the owner's home to collect the amount of fines owed.

-If you feel that the HOA is singling you out, because many of your neighbors have violated a particular rule and it hasn’t been enforced in years, you should bring this up in discussions with the HOA.
-If you believe the HOA has not followed the required procedures, or are unsure what your rights are under your state’s laws, you may wish to contact an attorney in your area experienced in HOA matters to assist you.
+If you feel that the HOA is singling you out, however, perhaps based on many of your neighbors having violated a particular rule with no enforcement in years, you should bring this up in discussions with the HOA.
+If you believe the HOA has not followed the required procedures, or you are unsure what your rights are under your state's laws, you might wish to contact an attorney in your area experienced in HOA matters to assist you.

-Generally, however, your best bet as an owner is to follow the rules.
-Like them or not, that’s what you agreed to when you bought in the development.
+Usually, however, one's best bet as a homeowner is to follow the community rules.
+Like them or not, that's what you agreed to when you bought in the development.
 So, take down the metal fence, put up a nice wood one, and get on with your life!